 Although we do get referrals from GPs, you can present without one.
 For those on an Enhanced Primary Care program (EPC) a GP referral is necessary.

 Yes.
 This is reflected in our relatively low Professional Indemnity insurance fees.
 As with all healthcare services there are risks and minimising risks is paramount at our clinic.
 A detailed history and examination is carried out before any treatment to ensure that the proceeding treatment is safe and effective.
 We loosen the body and only use minimal forces at our centre.

 What they are unconsciously mimicking are the familiar symptoms of “frailty”- a syndrome that is easy to recognise, although somewhat harder to agree on with regards to its cause or most effective treatment.

 Why do we hurt?
 Do we actually experience pain, or is it merely illusion?
 In this video, Lorimer Moseley explores these questions, and position the pain that we feel as our bodies' way of protecting us from damaging tissues further.

 A Doctor-Professor answers the old question "What is the single best thing we can do for our health" in a completely new way.
-Dr. Mike Evans is founder of the Health Design Lab and Associate Professor of Family Medicine and Public Health at the University of Toronto.
+Dr. Mike Evans is founder of the Health Design Lab at the Li Ka Shing Knowledge Institute.